anttikivi/unsung-anthem/docs/build-script.md

 Pass through extra options to the final CMake call in the form of comma separated options: '-DCMAKE_VAR1=YES,-DCMAKE_VAR2=/tmp'.
 This option can be called multiple times to append the list of the options to be passed.

+#### `--main-tool NAME`

+The toolchain name that will be used to build Unsung Anthem.
+The currently supported options are llvm, gcc, and msbuild.
+The default is llvm.
+TODO Windows default

+#### `--main-tool-version VERSION`

+The possible, specific version of the toolchain for the automatic lookup on the platform.

 #### `-v`, `--verbose-build`

 Print out the executed commands during the build.